mariodportillo/Mango-PI-Radio-Controlled-Car-Using-NRF-Protocol/README.md

 <h2><strong>Project description</strong></h2>

-<h2>Our project offers a radio controlled car that includes two Pis that are transmitting data between each other to process and run commands such as “Forward Speed: 54”.
+<p>Our project offers a radio controlled car that includes two Pis that are transmitting data between each other to process and run commands such as “Forward Speed: 54”.
 Through heavy use of the nRF24L01 we were able to implement communication between two mango Pis in such a way where 32 bytes of data can be transmitted over radio waves in one payload.
 This payload can then be processed by a receiver and interpreted to be a command which is exactly how we communicate in our motor_control_from_joystick() function.
-Our project consisted of a lot of low level and mid level programming to fully setup communication between mango pis and external peripherals such as the joystick, NRF, MCP ADC converter, and motors. </h2>
+Our project consisted of a lot of low level and mid level programming to fully setup communication between mango pis and external peripherals such as the joystick, NRF, MCP ADC converter, and motors. </p>

 <p>